aitorgl/MC_Label_Switching/README.md

 ## Project Overview

-Error-Correcting Output Codes (ECOC) decompose multiclass data into multiple binary classification problems, which frequently exhibit significant class imbalance.
+Error-Correcting Output Codes (ECOC) decompose multiclass problems into multiple binary classification tasks.
+Even if the original multiclass data is balanced, binarization—such as the One-Versus-All (OVA) strategy—can introduce severe class imbalance.
+This imbalance complicates learning, particularly in Bayes-optimal classification, where accurate likelihood ratio estimation is crucial.

-Error-Correcting Output Codes (ECOC) transform multiclass problems into multiple binary classification tasks.
-Even when the original multiclass data is balanced, binarization, particularly using a One-Versus-All (OVA) strategy, can introduce significant class imbalance.
-This imbalance creates challenges for standard machine learning algorithms, especially in optimal Bayes approximations, where accurate estimation of the likelihood ratio and subsequent threshold application are critical.
+The Label Switching Ensemble (LSEnsemble) offers an alternative approach to handle imbalanced classification.
+It randomly swaps labels based on predefined switching rates, introducing diversity within the ensemble, which enhances performance.
+Additionally, label switching rebalances class distributions, improving the estimation of transformed a priori probabilities and, consequently, the likelihood ratio for base learners.

-The Label Switching Ensemble (LSEnsemble) provides an alternative approach to address this issue by employing asymmetric label switching.
-This technique randomly swaps labels according to defined switching rates, introducing diversity within the ensemble, which positively impacts performance.
-Furthermore, by altering class populations, label switching effectively rebalances the original problem.
-This rebalancing facilitates the estimation of the (transformed) a priori probabilities and, consequently, the likelihood ratio for the base learners.
-Asymmetric label switching can be combined with other neutral rebalancing strategies, such as cost-sensitive learning and population-based adjustments, resulting in a transformed problem for which the optimal Bayes threshold can be theoretically computed.
+Asymmetric label switching can be combined with other neutral rebalancing strategies, such as cost-sensitive learning and population-based adjustments.
+This results in a transformed problem where the optimal Bayes threshold can be theoretically derived.

 For further details on likelihood ratio estimation and Bayes threshold transformations, see:
 "Optimum Bayesian thresholds for rebalanced classification problems using class-switching ensembles," Pattern Recognition, 2022. [https://doi.org/10.1016/j.patcog.2022.109158](https://doi.org/10.1016/j.patcog.2022.109158)